ddvk/rmapi/README.md

   modifiedClient: string;  // RFC3339Nano timestamp, empty for root
   currentPage: number;     // 0-indexed, only meaningful for type=DocumentType
-  parent: string;          // parent ID, empty string for root children }
+  parent: string;          // parent ID, empty string for root children
+  tags: string[];          // A list of tags.
+Note, this does -not- include per-page tags.
+Also works for directories
+  starred: boolean;        // Whether this item is starred or not.
+Also works for directories.
+}

 type LsOutput = Node[];